The Quality Life Jungle of Human Individual Differences

 Is there anything more dangerous to the future of the planet than a predator with a ‘big brain’ that can make harms look like social and moral goods?

-Approximately 300,000 years ago, after millions of years of genetic variation in hominin evolution, a very different predator with a ‘big brain’ appeared–homo sapiens.241
+Approximately 300,000 years ago, after millions of years of genetic variation in hominin evolution, a very different predator with a ‘big brain’ appeared–Homo sapiens.241

 Through language, cause-effect reasoning, technological innovation and prosocial norms, this cognitive-super-predator would eventually open a doorway to the first very thin horizon lines of well-being—a long, healthy, happy and purposeful life.